 - Screw top of jar to keep airtight and store away from humidity

 - To use sprinkle about a tbsp in bowl and sides using brush to spread

 - Use 1/2 cup of 20% vinegar or 2 cups of 5% vinegar to bowl

 - Contents in bowl should fizz!
 If not add more soda mixture

 - Scrub with brush and let sit for 15 minutes, then flush

-4. What can I use instead of oven cleaner?
+4. What to use instead of oven cleaner

 If your oven doesn’t have a self-cleaning feature you may feel trapped into using spray on products like Easy Off to get your oven clean.
 But our friends baking soda and vinegar can do the job without the toxic hit of conventional chemicals.